nayanachetram/-investment-portfolio-analytics/README.md

 └── README.md
 ```

-## Skills Demonstrated

-This project demonstrates practical experience with:

-- Relational database design
-- Primary and foreign key relationships
-- SQL joins and aggregations
-- Common Table Expressions (CTEs)
-- Financial data analysis
-- Portfolio performance measurement
-- Benchmark comparison
-- Sector and concentration analysis
-- Data validation and transformation
-- Investment analytics
+## How to Run

+1. Create the PostgreSQL database.
+2. Create the required tables and relationships.
+3. Import the historical market and portfolio datasets.
+4. Import the S&P 500 benchmark data.
+5. Run the queries contained in `sql/portfolio_analytics.sql`.
+6. Review the resulting portfolio analytics and visualizations.

-## Disclaimer
+## Data Notes

+Historical market data is used for security and benchmark analysis, while portfolio transactions are simulated for educational and analytical purposes.

-This project was created for educational and portfolio purposes.
-Portfolio transactions are simulated, and the results should not be interpreted as investment advice or actual investment performance.
+The portfolio does not represent an actual investment account, and the results should not be interpreted as investment advice.

+Stock split information is maintained as reference data.
+Historical security prices used in the analysis reflect the adjusted historical series provided by the source, so stock splits are not applied again when calculating portfolio holdings.

+## Purpose

+This project demonstrates the application of SQL and relational database design to financial analysis, including portfolio construction, market data management, performance measurement, benchmarking, and investment analytics.